LiLith666-D/CodeAlpha_NetworkIntrusionDetectionSystem/README.md

-# CodeAlpha_NetworkIntrusionDetectionSystem -  Snort++ Based NIDS
+# NetworkIntrusionDetectionSystem using Snort3

 ##  Overview
-This project implements a Network Intrusion Detection System (NIDS) using Snort++ (Snort 3) to monitor live network traffic and detect suspicious or malicious activities in real time.
+- This project implements a Network Intrusion Detection System (NIDS) using Snort++ (Snort 3) to monitor live network traffic and detect suspicious or malicious activities in real time.

-It is developed as part of the CodeAlpha Cyber Security Internship – Task 4 and demonstrates practical intrusion detection using custom rules, protocol inspection, and real-time alert logging.
+- It demonstrates practical intrusion detection using custom rules, protocol inspection, and real-time alert logging.

 ---